ms-jpq/windows-in-docker/README.md

 3. Drag in some ISOs you want to install under `${DATA_DIR}`

-4. Go to port 80, you are good to go.
+4. Go to port 80, follow the GUI, you are good to go.